 7. remedy for staphylococcal infection

-The extracts of hibiscus rosa sinensis, one of the plants sometimes used to make the infusion of hibiscus, has antibacterial abilities, especially against Golden Staphylococcus.
+The extracts of hibiscus rosa sinensis, one of the plants sometimes used to make the hibiscus tea, has antibacterial abilities, especially against Golden Staphylococcus.

 8. Prevention of kidney stones